Using a GPU on Managed Kubernetes

 kubectl applycommand:kubectl apply -f nvidia-smi.yaml -

-Check the pod logs to see the output of the
+Check the pod logs to view the output of the

 nvidia-smicommand:kubectl logs nvidia-cuda-check

-If everything is configured correctly, you should see output similar to the following, displaying details about your GPU:
+If everything is configured correctly, you should see an output similar to this, showing the details of your GPU card: